 Over the normal course of its business activities, the Company transfers certain trade receivable assets to third parties under factoring agreements.
 Per the terms of these agreements, the Company surrenders control over its trade receivables upon transfer.
 Accordingly, the Company accounts for the transfers as sales of trade receivables by recognizing an increase to Cash and equivalents and a decrease to Trade receivables, net when proceeds from the transactions are received.
 The costs incurred by the Company in connection with factoring activities were not material to its consolidated financial results.
-The amounts transferred and yet to be remitted under factoring arrangements in 2021 and 2020 are provided below.
-The Company's transfers of trade receivables during fiscal year 2019 were not material to its consolidated financial results.
+The amounts transferred and yet to be remitted under factoring arrangements are provided below.

-(Millions of dollars) 2021 2020 Trade receivables transferred to third parties under factoring arrangements \$ 1,302 \$ 2,163 Amounts vet to be collected and remitted to the third parties 130 256
+(Millions of dollars) 2022 2021 2020 Trade receivables transferred to third parties under factoring arrangements \$ 1,215 \$ 1,189 \$ 1,941 (Millions of dollars) 2022 2021 Amounts yet to be collected and remitted to the third parties 323 118

-Note 15 - Debt
+Note 16 - Debt